adela-bytebase/example-gitops-github-flow/.bytebase/sql-review.md

 - All table names must be in snake_case

 ## 2. Column Standards
-- Primary key columns should be named 'id'
+- Single Primary key column should be named 'id'